 Sound engineering is a tough space filled with talented people.

-You therefore need to ask yourself these questions:
+You therefore need to ask yourself these two questions:

 is sound engineering a good career?

 can I find work in sound engineering?